-judgment against you on (insert date), but the sheriff did not evict you within the 120 days that the landlord has to evict after a judgment in court.
-On the date stated in this notice, your landlord will be asking the court to allow the sheriff to evict you based on that judgment.
-You must attend the court hearing if you want the court to stop the landlord from having you evicted.
-To prevent the eviction, you must be able to prove that (1) the landlord and you made an agreement after the judgment (for instance, to pay up back rent or to comply with the lease) and you have lived up to the agreement; or (2) the reason the landlord brought the original eviction case has been resolved or forgiven, and the eviction the landlord now wants the court to grant is based on a new or different reason; or (3) that you have another legal or equitable reason why the court should not grant the landlord's request for your eviction."
+an eviction judgment against you on (insert date), but the sheriff did not evict you within the 120 days that the plaintiff has to evict after a judgment in court.
+On the date stated in this notice, the plaintiff will be asking the court to allow the sheriff to evict you based on that judgment.
+You must attend the court hearing if you want the court to stop the plaintiff from having you evicted.
+To prevent the eviction, you must be able to prove that (1) the plaintiff and you made an agreement after the judgment (for instance, to pay up back rent or to comply with the lease) and you have lived up to the agreement; or (2) the reason the plaintiff brought the original eviction case has been resolved or forgiven, and the eviction the plaintiff now wants the court to grant is based on a new or different reason; or (3) that you have another legal or equitable reason why the court should not grant the plaintiff's request for your eviction."

-reinstated, that the breach upon which the judgment was issued has
+reinstated, that the breach upon which the order was issued has

 been cured or waived, that the plaintiff and defendant entered into a